-Real-time and efficient data modelling techniques in MongoDB
+Real-time and efficient data modeling techniques in MongoDB

 We found a lot of use cases in Mongo, wherein developers had to show real-time website visitor analytics and how they implemented them using pre-aggregation techniques.
 Pre-aggregation typically involves creating one mongo document per unit of time (i.e. a minute, hour, day, week, etc).
 This unit of time depends on the amount of granularity that you want your stats to have.
 So, if you have to display data for a particular unit of time, instead of fetching all the child documents and adding their values (aggregation) to generate the desired result, we can just fetch one document and have our data ready in our hands (pre-aggregation).